andrewpkitchin/andrewpkitchin.github.io/_posts/2025-04-13-attribution-part-four.md

 Multi-touch attribution (MTA) is an approach to distribute credit across multiple touchpoints.

-> "It's not the destination, it's the journey" - Kind of Ralph Waldo Emerson
+> "It's not the destination, it's the journey." - Kind of Ralph Waldo Emerson

 ## **implementing mta on a website**